LarsGJobloop/kubernetes-test/README.md

 - TechWorld with Nana
   - [Web Application with a Database](https://www.youtube.com/watch?v=EQNO_kM96Mo)
     Reminder.
 Leave the persistance of information you do not want to lose to an experienced 3rd party.

+## Lessons learned

+### #1
+- Lesson:
+  Building Containers in a monorepo is not trivial
+- Solution
+  Do not bother to extract dependencies that are used when building into root workspace.
+  Formatter (prettier) is fine, Linter (ESLint) might be
+- Caveats
+  Find some other way to controll dependency version differences in packages